If you plan to go on a vacation, there are some things you will need to do to take care of your home.

 And sometimes, it may ardently take a few days to get the commercial pellets, flakes, frozen fish, or live foods from a reputable pet store.

 If it happens, instead of starving the angelfish, we suggest you supply them with some homemade food items.
-Some easily gettable food item for angelfish may include:
+Some easily gettable food items for angelfish may include:

 You should boil the vegetables slightly so that the angelfish can devour them.